Versatile Lambrusco, A Wine For Every Mood

-The #ItalianFWT group is looking at Lambrusco this month.
-I love the above map of the regions of Emilia Romagna because it shows you where the specific Lambrusco varities hail from.
+World Lambrusco day was June 21st.
+I love the above map of the regions of Emilia Romagna because it shows you where the specific Lambrusco varieties hail from.
 What it doesn’t show you is how many varieties there are, 60 to be precise, or how wonderful and versatile the wines made with these grapes are.

 Lambrusco comes not only from varied varieties but also in different styles and hails from a number of provinces, Modena, Reggio Emilia, and in Lombardy, from Mantova.
 It can be made in a sweet, dry, rose and even into a white wine.
 The DOCs are listed below